DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

  - Graphs as code
  - Why is this such a big deal, major paradigm shift required
- - Why visio and other diagram tools don&#39;t scale
+ - Why visio and other diagram tools don't scale
- - the fact that you can&#39;t control the diagram layout (in the same way you do in visio) is actually a major feature
+ - the fact that you can't control the diagram layout (in the same way you do in visio) is actually a major feature